 Though we’ve written many articles on MACRA, it is important to rekindle our understanding of it because of the changes in MACRA with the Final Rule, and the proximity of the performance period, January 1, 2017.
-Here is the summary of the 2000 page behemoth that is the Final Rule and answer the questions providers want to see.
+Here is the summary of the 2000 page behemoth that is the Final Rule and answers the questions providers want to see.

 What – MACRA’s Key Objectives

 - Repealing the Sustainable Growth Rate (SGR): a method to control Medicare spending on physician services by “tying the allowable increases in physician spending to the growth rate in real GDP per capita”.
-While effective in theory, linking reimbursement rates to the growth of the economy, without taking into account rising medical costs and specialty, created an ineffective system.
-Though there are many more factors that contributed to the ineffectiveness of the SGR, physicians simply were not reimbursed enough what they spent in services.
+While effective, in theory, linking reimbursement rates to the growth of the economy, without taking into account rising medical costs and specialty, created an ineffective system.
+Though there are many more factors that contributed to the ineffectiveness of the SGR, physicians simply were not reimbursed enough what they spent on services.

 - Providing two avenues for participation, the Merit-Based Incentive Payment System (MIPS) and Alternative Payment Models